distribution/distribution/docs/recipes/apache.md

     docker-compose up -d

-Login with a "push" authorized user (using `testuserpush` and `testpasswordpush`), then tag and push your first image:
+Log in with a "push" authorized user (using `testuserpush` and `testpasswordpush`), then tag and push your first image:

     docker login myregistrydomain.com:5043
     docker tag ubuntu myregistrydomain.com:5043/test
     docker push myregistrydomain.com:5043/test

-Now, login with a "pull-only" user (using `testuser` and `testpassword`), then pull back the image:
+Now, log in with a "pull-only" user (using `testuser` and `testpassword`), then pull back the image:

     docker login myregistrydomain.com:5043
     docker pull myregistrydomain.com:5043/test